Edward B. Barry: Personal life

 Barry's signature and penmanship were frequent targets of teasing during his time in the navy yard.
 The Brooklyn Daily Eagle wrote a piece titled "Naval Academy Enrolls [Barry] as the Only Student Who Couldn't Read His Own Writing", and labelled his signature as the "weirdest in the Navy".

+Poet T. S. Eliot referred to Barry twice in letters to Ezra Pound, the first dated August 30, 1922.